foundry-rs/book/src/cheatcodes/broadcast.md

     cheats.broadcast(ACCOUNT_A);
     Test test = new Test();

-    // this wont generate tx to sign uint256 b = test.t(4);
+    // this won't generate tx to sign uint256 b = test.t(4);

     // this will